ocaml/platform-blog/opam-2-0-beta.md

 - upgrade of a custom repository is simply a matter of running `opam-admin upgrade-format` at its root;
-- the official repository at `opam.ocaml.org` already has a 2.0 mirror, to which you will be automatically redirected.
+- the official repository at `opam.ocaml.org` already has a 2.0 mirror, to which you will be automatically redirected;
+- packages definition are automatically converted when you pin a package.

 Note that the `ocaml` package on the official repository is actually a wrapper, that depends on one of `ocaml-base-compiler`, `ocaml-system` or